Adam McCann, Financial Writer

 No, a 17-year-old cannot get a credit card from Bank of America on their own because you have to be at least 18 years old to legally open a credit card account.
 A 17-year-old can become an authorized user on someone else’s Bank of America credit card, though, since there’s no minimum age requirement.

-How a 17-Year-Old Can Get a Bank of America Credit Card as an Authorized User
+How to Add a Bank of America Credit Card Authorized User

 - See if any of your adult family members or friends have a Bank of America credit card.